libdynd/dynd-python/BUILD_INSTALL.md

 1. Check the C++ compiler version.

   Ensure you have a suitable C++98 or C++11 compiler.
-On Windows, Visual Studio 2010 is the recommended compiler, but 2008 has been tested as well.
+On Windows, Visual Studio 2010 is the minimum supported compiler.
 On Mac OS X, clang is the recommended compiler.
 On Linux, gcc 4.6.1, gcc 4.7.0, and clang 3.3-svn have been tested.

 2. Get the prerequisites.
   * CMake >= 2.8